 Run Bulk Operations on your Pressable Sites

-This feature will help you run bulk operations on your Pressable sites quickly from within the My.Pressable.com Dashboard.
+This feature will help you run bulk operations (of bash or WP CLI commands) on your Pressable sites quickly from within the My.Pressable.com Dashboard.

 Current Bulk Operations available include: